-The purpose of the Bureau of Alcoholic Beverages and Lottery Operations is to provide for the pricing, listing, delisting of spirits and fortified wines and the complete distribution and sales of Maine State Lottery and Tri-State Lotto Commission lottery games.
-The Bureau is authorized, through its Director, as the

-Chief Administrative Officer of the State Liquor and Lottery Commission, to have general charge of the office and records, employ personnel and make expenditures as necessary; and to conduct, with the guidance of the Commission, the administration of laws relating to the sale of spirits, fortified wines at agency liquor stores.
-The Bureau is also responsible for the distribution and the sale of lottery products through licensed Lottery agents.
+The purpose of the Bureau of Alcoholic Beverages and Lottery Operations is to provide for the pricing, listing, and delisting of spirits and fortified wines and the creation, distribution, and sales of Maine State Lottery and Tri-State Lotto Commission Lottery games.
+The Bureau is authorized, through its Director, as the Chief Administrative Officer of the State Liquor and Lottery Commission, to have general charge of the office and records, employ personnel and make expenditures as necessary; and to conduct, with the guidance of the Commission, the administration of laws relating to the sale of spirits and fortified wines at agency liquor stores.
+The Bureau is also responsible for the distribution and the sale of Lottery products through licensed Lottery agents.

 The State's regulation of liquor originated in 1862 with the establishment of a Commission to Regulate Sale of Intoxicating Liquors and to have control of liquors kept and sold for medicinal and manufacturing purposes.
 In 1987 the Commission was increased to five members.
 A State Lottery was approved by public referendum in November 1973 for the purpose of generating additional revenues for the State's General Fund.
 The first State Lottery Commission was appointed in January 1974.
-In 1992, the Maine State Lottery and the Bureau of Alcoholic Beverages were combined to become The Bureau of Alcoholic Beverages and Lottery Operations.
-The following year, 1993, the Maine State Liquor Commission and State Lottery Commission merged into a single, combined Commission of five members.
+In 1992, the Maine State Lottery and the Bureau of Alcoholic Beverages were combined to become The Bureau of Alcoholic Beverages and Lottery Commission merged into a single, combined Commission of five members.
 In 2004, the State signed a 10-year contract with a private vendor to lease the State's wholesale liquor activities associated with distributing and selling spirits and fortified wines.
 The Bureau provides oversight of the lease agreement with the vendor.
-The Bureau is administered by the Bureau's Director with the quidance of the State Liquor and Lottery Commission
+The Bureau is administered by the Bureau's Director with the guidance of the State Liquor and Lottery Commission and oversight by the Commissioner of Administrative and Financial Services.